pavithraradhakrishnan/SearchEngine/README for Search.md

 I implemented several different classifier before finalizing one.
 I implemented  SVM, Multinomial Bayes, Random forest and logistic regression.
 Out of all these multinomial bayesian classifier gave me the maximum accuracy.Also Bayesian classifier works better with text data.

-## MULTINOMIAL NAVIE BAYES:
+## UNDERSTANDING MULTINOMIAL NAVIE BAYES:

-HOW DOES A MULTINOMIAL NAIVE BAYES CLASSIFIER WORKS STEP 1: We first need to calculate the prior probability for all classes(genres).
+STEP 1: We first need to calculate the prior probability for all classes(genres).
 It's nothing but the fraction of document in each class.
 STEP 2:Probability of each word per class
 For calculating our probability, we will find the average of each word for a given class.